realworldocaml/book/en/03-variables-and-functions.md

 - : string = "foo:bar"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, `?` is used to mark the separator as optional.
-Note that, while
+Here, `?` is used to mark `sep` as optional.
+And while the caller can
-the type of the optional argument is `string`, internally, the
+pass a value of type `string` for `sep`, internally to the function,
-argument is received as a `string option`, where `None` indicates that
+`sep` is seen as a `string option`, with `None` appearing when `sep`
-the optional argument was not specified.
+is not provided by the caller.

 In the above example, we had a bit of code to substitute in the empty
 string when no argument was provided.
 This is a common enough pattern
-that there's an explicit syntax for doing this, which allows us to
+that there's an explicit syntax for providing a default value, which
-write `concat` even more tersely:
+allows us to write `concat` even more concisely.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let concat ?(sep="") x y = x ^ sep ^ y ;;